khanghuu1023/DC_Voltage_Regulator/README.md

 ## ASSEMBLE THE PCB:

 The board is being manufactured by jclpcb and will be here in a few days.

+QUICK UPDATE: The boards finally arrived!!

+I realized there is an issue with the silkscreen layer, the size of the names and values is too small, after I submitted my order on JCLPCB.
+I should have made them bigger.
+![](https://github.com/khanghuu1023/DC_Voltage_Regulator/blob/main/PCBs_arrived.jpg)

 I will post images of the completly soldered board later on
-Quick update: The boards finally arrived!!
-![](https://github.com/khanghuu1023/DC_Voltage_Regulator/blob/main/PCBs_arrived.jpg)